Overview

 Wealth Management Services

-the Custodian.
-The Advisor shall send an invoice to the Custodian indicating the amount of the fees to be deducted
+at the Custodian.
+The Advisor shall send an invoice to the Custodian indicating the amount of the fees to be

-from the Client’s account[s] at the beginning of the respective month.
-The amount due is calculated by applying the
+deducted from the Client’s account[s] at the beginning of the respective month.
+The amount due is calculated by

-wealth management fee.
-Clients are urged to also review the brokerage statement from the Custodian, as the
+deduction of the wealth management fee.
+Clients are urged to also review the brokerage statement from the

 Equity Wealth Partners, LLC